 Slowing down

-Another challenge will be the pressure we’ll face, because code can be written quickly, but decision making takes time, and points of friction are crucial for acheiving a good result (Some Things Just Take Time) and ultimately, people are still responsible.
+Another challenge will be the pressure we’ll face, because code can be written quickly, but decision making takes time, and points of friction are crucial for achieving a good result (Some Things Just Take Time) and ultimately, people are still responsible.
 Currently, I’m observing that more and more people are being sucked into this slot machine vortex.
-I’d like to conclude this post with another excellent blog post by Mario.
+I’d like to conclude this post with another excellent blog post by Mario Zechner.

 Thoughts on Slowing the Fuck Down